SAP/open-resource-discovery/docs/index.md

 </div>

-> ℹ ORD is an open standard by SAP, released as open source under the Apache 2 license (see [public announcement](https://blogs.sap.com/2023/11/14/open-resource-discovery-a-protocol-for-decentralized-metadata-discovery-is-now-open-source/)).
+> ℹ ORD is an open standard by SAP, released as [open source](https://github.com/SAP/open-resource-discovery) under the Apache 2 license (see [public announcement](https://blogs.sap.com/2023/11/14/open-resource-discovery-a-protocol-for-decentralized-metadata-discovery-is-now-open-source/)).
->
-> It is built to be a generic standard and could be used outside of SAP, if the infrastructure (aggregators, namespace registry) is built or adjusted.
-> The standard is extensible through extensibility attributes, custom types and policy levels.

 ## Introduction